 A good employee value proposition, or EVP, helps an organisation draw the attention of top talent.
 It is a clear and consistent message about the experience of working at your organisation and highlights the unique experience you offer that attracts, engages and retains top talent.

 In short, it helps you understand and share what successful employees like best about working for you.
 Remember, your organisation is unique.
 It may make the same products or provide the same service as your competitors, but it is unique in its own way.

 An EVP seeks to identify and communicate these unique benefits.
 Covering both tangible and intangible factors, from your company values and culture to rewards and opportunities, it introduces the unique benefits and experience an employee receives in exchange for their skills and experience.
 In doing so, it communicates why your organisation is the right place for the type of people who succeed there, and nobody else.

 It’s important to make a distinction here with your employer brand.
 While your EVP communicates to your potential and existing employees what they can get in return for working for your organisation, your employer brand refers to the reputation the wider world – not just potential employees – have of you.

-two do overlap, since an employer brand aims to take your EVP and present it to the outside world in a creative and captivating external message.
+The two do overlap, since an employer brand aims to take your EVP and present it externally in a creative and captivating external message.
 For this reason, the two terms are sometimes used interchangeably.
 However, you can think of your EVP as the promise you offer your employees, while your employer brand is the message you tell the wider world about what you stand for, how you do business and what it’s like to work for you.

 Why is an EVP important?